 Instructions

-- Preheat your oven to 425°F and line two baking sheets with parchment paper.
+- Preheat your oven to 425°F, line baking sheets or cast-iron pans with parchment paper.

-- After chopping all the vegetables, place them in a large bowl with the garlic and drizzle with avocado oil.
+- After prepping the vegetables and aromatics, place them in a large bowl and drizzle with avocado oil.
 Toss to coat the vegetables in oil, then add salt and black pepper.
 Stir again to evenly distribute the seasoning.

-- Spread the oiled and seasoned vegetables in a single layer evenly over the two lined baking sheets.
-Bake the two trays for 30 minutes, rotating at the halfway point.
+- Spread the oiled and seasoned vegetables in a single layer evenly over the lined baking sheets or cast-iron pans.
+Bake for 30 minutes, rotating at the halfway point.

 - Serve roasted vegetables warm with your favorite main dish.